peeringdb/docs/docs/howto/member_vote.md

-# HOWTO Become a PeeringDB Member and Vote
+# HOWTO: Become a PeeringDB Member and Vote

 PeeringDB is a membership organization.
 We do not charge for membership.
 You become a member when you have data in PeeringDB and subscribe to our governance mailing list.
 When you are a member, you may attend Members’ Meetings and vote in elections.